neektza/nikicajokic.me/_posts/2014-05-10-json_aeson_and_template_haskell_for_fun_and_profit.md

 # Conclusion

-Reduce bolierplate wherever possible, since the tools to do it are already there.
+Reduce boilerplate wherever possible, since the tools to do it are already there.
 You'll be happier and your general well-being will improve.

 In some future post I'll try to figure out Template Haskell and explain it in an approachable way.